 The remaining available places may then be allocated to academically qualified applicants not of Aboriginal or Torres Strait Islander descent, whose research is on Indigenous topics.

-For applicants who are of Aboriginal or Torres Strait Islander descent
+For applicants of Aboriginal or Torres Strait Islander descent

-Course costs are subsidised and accommodation for the intensive programs, which take place over five days on-campus, will be provided.
+Costs are subsidised and accommodation for the week-long intensive program will be provided.

-A$5,984 per subject.
-This fee includes meals during the intensive programs and all subject materials.
+A$6,432 for the 25-point subject.
+This fee includes meals during the intensive program and course materials.
 It does not include accommodation.

 Advertised fees are subject to change.
 Please confirm with the Course Coordinator or refer to the University of Melbourne website on fees prior to submitting your application.